hasemac/tokamak_equilibrium/README.md

 ### For othe functions

-If you would like to use other functions such as the tracing of guiding center, you need to make othe matrix for the functions.
+If you would like to use other functions such as the tracing of guiding center, you need to make other matrix for the functions.
 Please execute "1_make_fundamental_matrix.py" in root directory.
 Although this run take a long time, this only needs to be done once.